samuelamofa/Restaurant-Management-System/PRISMA_SETUP_REPORT.md

    - Move project to: `C:\Projects\DE FUSION FLAME SYSTEM`
    - This prevents OneDrive from locking files

-3. **Alternative:** Use Railway build process
+3. **Alternative:** Use Vercel build process
-   - Railway will generate Prisma Client during build
+   - Vercel will generate Prisma Client during build
    - No local generation needed for production

 **Current Status:**